cloudfoundry/summit-training-classes/basics/site/README.md

 _Resolution:_ Wait, or move on.
 It shouldn't take more than a few minutes, and certainly not more than fifteen.

 ## 7. Dealing with State

+This lab has many steps, and as a result is one of the longer ones.

 ### Answers